vchan2/vchan2.github.io/2022DiscreteMath.md

 Thursday, Feb.
 2: 1.1 and half of 1.2 (light-coloured questions) Monday, Feb.
 6: Rest of 1.2 and all of 1.3 (light-coloured questions) Monday, Feb.
-13: 2.1 (light-coloured questions up to 47) -->
+13: 2.1 (light-coloured questions up to 47) Monday, Feb.
+20: 2.1 (rest of light-coloured questions) -->

-Monday, Feb.
-20: 2.1 (rest of light-coloured questions)
+Thursday, Mar.
+2: 2.2 (light-coloured questions)